 Stop reserving a “time” for cleaning.
 Yes, I am calling out all the mamas who reserve a large chunk of time to get everything cleaned in your house.
 Outside of house guests or holidays (which I have additional thoughts on), you do not need to deep clean everything during your only free time (unless you want to.)
 Choose one small task to do each night before settling into social media scrolling or Netflix.
 When the weekend comes your cleaning to-do list will be fairly manageable.

-Hopefully one or two of our strategies for managing a dual-career household with littles will simply your routine.
+Doing it all is possible once you find ways to make everything run while still being flexible!
+Hopefully one or two of our strategies for managing a dual-career household with littles will simplify your routine.
 I would love to hear what other mamas are doing successfully so please comment or reach out and let’s chat!

 All the best,